kateriinaa/kateriinaa/README.md

 Find me on [Github](https://github.com/kateriinaa) or just send a letter to petrova.kateriina@gmail.com

-💻 Also there are several projects that I have done during the course.
+💻 Also there are several projects that I have done during the Data Science course.
 Find them here [Projects](https://github.com/kateriinaa/Projects)

 🌲🏔